 In April 2007, Bruno and Wolfgang set up Cascoda with a vision to solve one of the fundamental problems in low power wireless communications, namely the problem of range versus power consumption.

-Cascoda initially operated from a spare room in Bruno’s house, but the company quickly grew, and it now occupies dedicated offices in Southampton Science Park and in the Innovation Centre, Bath.
+Cascoda initially operated from a spare room in Bruno’s house, but the company quickly grew, and it now occupies dedicated offices in Southampton Science Park.

 The company milestones are as follows:

 April 2007: Cascoda is founded by Bruno Johnson and Wolfgang Bruchner.

 May 2009: Cascoda receives a Grant for Research and Development from the South East England Development Agency (SEEDA), entitled “Research into a new ultra low-power architecture for use in wireless sensor networks”.

 August 2009: Cascoda files its first patent entitled “Wireless receiver”.

 April 2012: Cascoda manufactures its first proof-of-principle test chip.